 Select the primary Global CSR focus area for your project.
 We understand that project activities may span several areas, but we ask that you select the focus area that you feel best aligns with your project activities and goal.
+See section 5 in the RFP document for the full detail of the FY2022 Global CSR Program Theme.

-- □ Health service delivery to meet every day needs of people and/or emergency preparedness - Developing the health workforce and strengthening health workforce capabilities - Access to essential health technologies, including building & strengthening effective supply chains - □ Ensuring efficient & impactful use of funds - Strengthening data collection, sharing and analytics, including deploying digital health solutions
+Health service delivery to meet every day needs of people and/or emergency preparedness

+- Developing the health workforce and strengthening health workforce capabilities - Access to essential health technologies, including building & strengthening effective supply chains - □ Ensuring efficient & impactful use of funds - Strengthening data collection, sharing and analytics, including deploying digital health solutions